A Long Winter

-A Long Winter is an upcoming drama film written and directed by Andrew Haigh based on a short story by Colm Tóibín.
-It has a cast which includes Fred Hechinger, Kit Connor, Ebon Moss-Bachrach, Caitríona Balfe and D'Pharaoh Woon-A-Tai.
+A Long Winter is a 2026 drama film written and directed by Andrew Haigh based on the 2006 short story by Colm Tóibín.
+A co-production of Canada and the United Kingdom, it stars Fred Hechinger, Ebon Moss-Bachrach and Caitríona Balfe.

+The film premiered at the 53rd Telluride Film Festival on September 4, 2026, and will be released in the United Kingdom on January 15, 2027.